 By Scott Mullen, CVE

-On March 12 we were about to tip-off the Missouri Valley Conference Women’s Basketball Tournament at the TaxSlayer Center in Moline, Ill.
+On March 12 we were about to tip-off the Missouri Valley Conference Women’s Basketball Tournament at the TaxSlayer Center.
 The teams were on the court warming up and after an emergency conference call with the NCAA, the decision was made to cancel.
-Like many venues we were shut down suddenly and had no idea of the massive financial blow we were about to get hit with.
+Like many venues we were shut-down suddenly and had no idea of the massive financial blow we were about to get hit with.

 We saw the need to take action to lobby and educate our elected officials about our situation.
 Many of them mistakenly assumed we would fall under the city’s budget and they could cover our losses with funding they could qualify for but that was not the case.

-We next received valuable support from IAVM’s President and CEO, Brad Mayne, and Board Chair, Tammy Koolbeck, who advocated for our cause.
+We next received valuable support from IAVM’s President, Brad Mayne and Board Chair, Tammy Koolbeck, who advocated for our cause.
 They were both amazing and were an impactful force throughout our efforts.
 We were able to utilize the expertise of IAVM’s lobbyists, Elizabeth Frazee and Chani Wiggins of Twin Logic Strategies.
 They offered strategic direction and opened lines of communication to several influential politicians to further our cause.

 In July one of our Board members, Jeff Nelson, informed us that Navy Pier and some of the museums in Chicago that were also Illinois Authorities similar to ours, were candidates for government assistance through the Local Coronavirus Urgent Remediation Emergency Support (CURES) program.
 This program is federally funded from the Coronavirus Relief Fund using dollars allocated to Illinois through the CARES Act.
-We contacted The Illinois Department of Commerce & Economic Opportunity and discovered that we had to act fast because the deadline to apply was only a couple days away, so our staff leaped into action.
-I would be remiss if I didn’t acknowledge the efforts of our Assistant Executive Director, Rocky Jones, Senior Accounting Manager, Kim McVey, and Director of Operations, Kevin Snodgrass, who put together all the details for the DCEO application and got it submitted just before the deadline for applications expired.
-We were informed on August 20 that we were eligible to qualify for reimbursement of up to $484,622 in relief assistance!
+We contacted The Illinois Department of Commerce & Economic Opportunity and discovered that we had to act fast because the deadline to apply was only a couple days away so our staff leaped into action.
+Thanks to the efforts of our Assistant Executive Director, Rocky Jones, Sr. Accounting Manager, Kim McVey, and Director of Operations, Kevin Snodgrass, who put together all the details for the DCEO application, we got it submitted just before the deadline for applications expired.
+We were informed on August 20th that we were eligible to qualify for reimbursement of up to $484,622 in relief assistance!

-Scott Mullen, CVE, is the Executive Director of the TaxSlayer Center in Moline, Illinois, and serves on the IAVM Board as Director of Arenas.
+Scott Mullen, CVE is the Executive Director of the TaxSlayer Center in Moline, IL, and serves on the IAVM Board as Director of Arenas.